91 Days

-91 Days is a Japanese anime television series.
-Set during the United States Prohibition era, the series follows Angelo Lagusa and his quest to seek revenge against the Vanetti Family.
-The series aired from July 9, 2016 to October 1, 2016.
+91 Days is a Japanese anime television series produced by Shuka.
+Set during the United States Prohibition era, the series follows Angelo Lagusa and his quest to seek revenge against the Vanetti family.
+The series aired from July to October 2016.

 Synopsis

-The story is set in the fictional form of the United States during the last years of Prohibition in 1932, where brewed liquor dominates the black market thanks to the Italian Mafia.
-Angelo Lagusa, a young man whose family was murdered in a Mafia dispute, seeks revenge against the Vanetti Family, particularly its Don, Vincent Vanetti which is the Mafiosi that controls Lawless district, and one of the high ranking members of the Cosa Nostra.
+The story is set in the United States during the last years of Prohibition, where brewed liquor dominates the black market thanks to the Italian Mafia.
+Angelo Lagusa, a young man whose family was murdered in a Mafia dispute, seeks revenge against the Vanetti family, particularly its Don, Vincent Vanetti which is the Mafiosi that controls Lawless district, and one of the high-ranking members of the Cosa Nostra.
 After seven years in hiding in the Midwest following the night of the murder, Angelo receives an anonymous letter from a friend of his father's, prompting him to return to Lawless and exact his revenge.
 Under the name of Avilio Bruno, he begins to infiltrate the Vanetti clan by slowly befriending the Don's son, Nero.
 However, in this dramatic 91-day story, revenge breeds revenge, and killing may yield drastic consequences.
 How will Angelo Lagusa and Nero Vanetti fare, in this tragic harvest field that they have only begun to sow?